owalkhoff/Free_Sunshine/readme.md

 ## How was the pcb made?

 The pcb was created using KiCad Version 4.0.7.
-The boards were manufactured by PCBWay, and assembled by R2 manufacturing.
+The boards were manufactured by PCBWay in China, and assembled by R2 Manufacturing, Glattbrugg, Switzerland.

+The KiCad and Gerber files which were used for production can be found [in this repository](goggabot).

 This is a rendering of the front, with components: